eldriclim/main/collated/main/eldriclim.md

         }
     }

+    @Override
+    public boolean equals(Object other) {
+        return other == this // short circuit if same object
+                || (other instanceof ScheduleRemoveCommand // instanceof handles nulls
+                && uniqueEventIndexes.equals(((ScheduleRemoveCommand) other).uniqueEventIndexes));
+    }

     /**
      * Stores the details of modified person with updated event list.
-Each non-empty field value will replace the
-     * corresponding field value of the person.
      */
     private static class EditEventListPersonDescriptor {
         private Name name;